wtsi-npg/npg_langqc/README.md

 Similarly, the `/frontend/` folder will be bind-mounted into the longue_vue container, and the server will hot-reload your changes.
 You will still need to reload your browser to see the changes.
+Remember to change the url to the API in the JS code.

 ## Using Docker